BDehapiot/bdtools/README.md

 - When naming masks with suffix with Annotate, need to be able to fetch previous mask with the suffix (before and after opening the interface)
 - take into consideration all image normalization issues (maybe a separate step to get more control?)
 - Multi-channel input images for deep learning training
+- Avoid making deep learning image check larger than GitHub limits (100mb) or just not do it at all.